kalondepeace/Celo-Faucet/README.md

 }

 ````
-Create a notification function that displays the alert element with the text as the parameter and a notificationOff function that stops showing the alert element.
+Create a `notification` function that displays the alert element with the text as the parameter and a `notificationOff` function that stops showing the alert element.

  ### 2.5 Host the dapp on github pages

- IN this section, you will learn how to host your completed project on github pages.
+ In this section, you will learn how to host your completed project on Github Pages.

 After testing that your dapp works correctly,

 it is time to build your dapp.
 Run this command in your terminal
 ```js
 npm run build
 ```

-Upon completion, you will now have a new folder `docs` containing the an html and js file.
+Upon completion, you will now have a new folder `docs` containing an html and js file.

 - Upload your project to a new GitHub repository.
 - Once inside your repository, click on settings and scroll down to a section called GitHub Pages.